MileHacker Logo

 Money-Saving Strategies

-• Utilize the Palm Bus the network of public transport.
+• Utilize the Palm Bus public transport network.

 • Eat like a local: seek "lunch menu" at casual eateries, visit Marché Forville for groceries, enjoy bakeries.